Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Makkusu works on his new tech
 8. **Ordeal**<br>
 Episodes: 16
-	- Citzens are now offically allowed to compete
+	- The NRA are against allowing citizens to participate in the CNS using unsanctioned Cyber.Beast distributed by the Cyvolters.
+They hold a metting to discuss this with the CNS.

+	- Not only does the CNS ignore their complaints offically recgonize the Cyvolters allowing citizens to compete in the league.
+But beacuse they don't have a hub the can't compete in the championships.
+Their reasoning is that the primary mission of the CNS is to distribute wealth amoung the citzens and this furthers that agenda.

 		All of the citzen who has become cybervators up until now to prevent this citizens will be allowed to join the CNS. this is done to prevent them from joining the cybervators just so that they can join the CNS.

-	- Kyshumu announces that citizens shouldn't compete
+	- Adding insult to injury the CNS request that both ReNet and BluNet gives up one hub to the Cyvolters so they can compete.
+This angers Kyshumu who yells that citizens shouldn't compete he treatens to pull ReNet out of the CNS

 		He suggest that it is too dangerous and not having armor they are more likely to be killed and that they can't regrow limbs like a real cybervator